Comparing Aphria (APHA) & The Competition

 Analyst Recommendations

-This is a breakdown of recent ratings for Aphria and its rivals, as provided by MarketBeat.
+This is a breakdown of current recommendations for Aphria and its competitors, as provided by MarketBeat.

 |Sell Ratings